Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 Be a self-advocate

-As much as we know that our doctors are there for us and wanna take care of us, and whoever else in our community that’s helping with our treatment.
+Absolutely.
+Not just in terms of diagnosis, but in terms of all of your treatment.
+If there’s one thing I learned, you have to be your own advocate, as much as we know that our doctors are there for us and want to take care of us, and whoever else in our community that’s helping with our treatment.

-You have to stand up for yourself, make sure that things are being done properly, and how you want them to be done.
-I don’t blame this entirely on my doctors because like I had said, I was being a little willfully ignorant about the whole thing.
+You have to stand up for yourself [and] make sure that things are being done properly and how you want them to be done.
+I don’t blame this entirely on my doctors, because like I had said, I was being a little willfully ignorant about the whole thing.

 Describe the hair loss